Welcome to our Nursery Home Page 2020-2021

 or 3 and 0

-The children will continue to practise copying their names.
+The children will continue to practise tracing over and copying their names.
 Some of the children can copy their names now and the focus for them will be on writing their names without copying and learning to form the letters correctly.

 As you know we go outdoors in all weathers and regularly use our 'Let's explore' muddy area.
 We have waterproof trousers and coats that the children wear when using this area but for other times and for their feet your child will need: